awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-draggable-resizable ★151](https://github.com/mauricius/vue-draggable-resizable) - Vue2 component for draggable and resizable elements.
  - [vddl ★94](https://github.com/hejianxian/vddl) - Vue components for modifying lists with the HTML5 drag & drop API, supports VueJs versions 1 and 2.
  - [vue-drag-drop ★23](https://github.com/cameronhimself/vue-drag-drop) - A minimal and lightweight wrapper for the HTML5 Drag and Drop API.
+ - [vue-swing ★2](https://github.com/goweiwen/vue-swing) - A swipeable cards interface, as seen in apps like Jelly and Tinder.

 #### Autocomplete